HgAlexx/Hg.DoomHistory/README.md

 # Version History

+## v1.2

+- \+ Add check for update
+- \+ Add screenshot quality settings
+- \+ Add exception handler and a report form in case of error
+- \* Add level number in from of map folder name
+- \* Various bugs fixes and improvements

 ## v1.1

-\+ New feature: import existing backup folder
+- \+ New feature: import existing backup folder

 ## v1.0

-\* First public release
+- \* First public release